Notebooks Integrations

 EGI services: access tokens

 Most services integrated with EGI Check-in can handle valid access tokens for authorising users.
 These are short-lived (normally less than 1-hour) and need to be renewed for longer usage.
-EGI Notebooks provides a ready to use access token that can be accessed from your notebooks and is automatically refreshed so you can always have a valid one.
+With EGI Notebooks, you can get a ready-to-use token at any time.

 from keystoneauth1.identity import v3